 I love to read about (and sometimes cook) the foods people eat in picture books, novels and poems.
 I’m curious about what writers nibble on while penning their stories, what tempting morsels might inspire an artist’s best work.

 I blog to learn the answers to life’s burning questions.
-What should I wear when I have tea with the Queen?
+What should I wear when I have tea with Prince William?
 What do Bob Dylan and Paul McCartney have for breakfast?
 Do vegetarians eat animal crackers?

 And let’s not forget the eternal Quest for Pie.